Conviction (Angel): Production details

-Writing

 Joss Whedon, a fan of Law & Order, wrote Gunn's court scene using made-up legal jargon.
 However, when the scene was sent to a legal consultant they only made a few tweaks.
 "We didn't often know what to do with J.'s character," Whedon confessed.
 "He had a real sense of feeling out of place, so I wanted to show something from J. that people hadn't seen.
 Plus he looks really good in a suit."
 Coincidentally, J. August Richards starred three years later in a Law & Order spin-off series titled Conviction.